Distributional Reinforcement Learning with Regularized Wasserstein Loss: Conclusion, Limitations and Future Work

-In this paper, a novel family of distributional RL algorithms based on Sinkhorn Divergence is proposed that accomplishes a competitive performance compared with the-state-of-the-art distributional RL algorithms on Atari games.
-Theoretical analysis about the convergence and moment matching behavior is provided along with a rigorous empirical verification.
+In this work, we propose a novel family of distributional RL algorithms based on Sinkhorn divergence that accomplishes competitive performance compared with the typical distributional RL algorithms on the Atari games suite.
+Theoretical results about the properties of this regularized Wasserstein loss and its convergence guarantee in the context of RL are provided with rigorous empirical verification.

+\textbf{Limitations.} While SinkhornDRL achieves competitive performance, it relatively increases the computational cost and requires tuning additional hyperparameters.
+This hints that the enhanced performance offered by SinkhornDRL may come with slightly greater efforts in practical deployment.
+Additionally, it remains elusive for a deeper connection between the theoretical properties of divergences and the practical performance of distributional RL algorithms given a specific environment.

+\textbf{Future work.} Along the two dimensions of distributional RL algorithm evolution, we can further improve Sinkhorn distributional RL by incorporating implicit generative models, including parameterizing the cost function and increasing model capacity.
+Moreover, Sinkhorn distributional RL also opens a door for new applications of Sinkhorn divergence and more optimal transport approaches in RL.
+It also becomes increasingly crucial to design a quantitative criterion for a given environment to recommend the choice of a specific distribution divergence before conducting costly experiments.